-Ian Accomando joined the Harvard lightweight crew staff as an assistant in September 2012.
+Ian Accomando joined the Harvard lightweight crew staff as an assistant in September 2012 and enters his sixth season in 2017-18.
 As the last-ever freshman lightweight coach during the spring season, Accomando led the F8 to an undefeated spring in 2015 before joining forces with the varsity.

-With the rookies in the fall of 2016, Accomando won the freshmen lightweight division at the Princeton Chase.
+Accomando oversaw the third varsity in 2016, also coaching the coxless four to a bronze medal at the IRA National Championships.
+With the rookies in the fall of 2015, Accomando won the freshmen lightweight division at the Princeton Chase.

 In 2013, Accomando coached the 3V to a bronze at the Eastern Sprints.